Look for Capricornus, the Goat, in September.

 The constellation Carina is known as the Keel, which is the bottom part of old ships.
 Carina was originally a part of Argo Navis, which was a huge boat in the night sky.
 It has since been divided into...more

 In most cases, however, the stars that we see that seem to be "close" to each other actually are quite far apart, some stars are much closer or farther than others as is shown in the example below of Ursa...more

 In our time, scientists (and most people!) know that the constellations seem to move across the sky because the earth rotates on its axis.
 What, you may ask, does the turning of the earth have to do with...more

-If you look at the night sky different times of the year you see different constellations.
+If you look at the night sky at different times of the year you see different constellations.
 This change is due to the motion of the Earth in its orbit around the Sun.
-Each day a few stars are visible in...more
+As the Earth revolves about the...more